Anges d'Afrik

 Anges d'Afrik is a French afro-beat and afro-pop music group of Congolese origin formed in 2005 which is made up of Keva Keva, Stone Warley, Charnel Playboy and Manolo.
 They describe their music as Afro-pop, and their music is influenced by a mix of dance rhythms, R'n'B, African zouk, coupé-décalé and ndombolo genres.

-Each member of the collective group tries to create his own personality and influences that allows the development of the unique sound of the band with the use of incorporating vocals, songwriting, dance steps and moves, stage arrangements, song production.
+Each member of the collective group tries to create his own personality and influences that allows the development of the sound of the band with the use of incorporating vocals, songwriting, dance steps and moves, stage arrangements, song production.

-For the efficiency of the band, they play their own different roles that brings about the unity of the song group with standard musical effects and cohesion.
+For the efficiency of the band, they play their own different roles that brings about the unity of the song group with standard musical effects.

-They are an innovative team at a professional level, and they have a great experience among the public.